Alondra Nelson: Writing

+1990s through 2009

-She is a pioneer in study of race and technology, a field of inquiry she helped to establish in the late 1990s.
-Named one of "13 Notable Blacks In Technology" by Black Voices, she founded and led the Afrofuturism on-line community in 1998, and edited an eponymous special issue of the journal Social Text in 2002.
+Nelson is a pioneer in study of race and technology, a field of inquiry she helped to establish in the late 1990s.
+In 2001, with co-authors, Nelson contributed a chapter to, and co-edited - with Thuy Linh N. Tu - Technicolor: Race, Technology and Everyday Life, one of the first scholarly works to examine the racial politics of contemporary technoculture.

+Nelson founded and led the Afrofuturism on-line community in 1998, and edited an eponymous special issue of the journal Social Text in 2002.
 She is also among a small group of social theorists of Afrofuturism.
 Particularly, her 2002 essay "Future Texts" lends insight onto the inequitable access to technologies.
 Nelson explained Afrofuturism as a way of looking at the subject position of Black people that covers themes of alienation and aspirations for a better future.
 Additionally, Nelson notes that discussions around race, access, and technology often bolster uncritical claims about the "digital divide."
 The digital-divide framing, she argues, may overemphasize the role of access to technology in reducing inequality as opposed to other non-technical factors.
 Noting the racial stereotyping work of the "digital divide" concept, she writes, "Blackness gets constructed as always oppositional to technologically driven chronicles of progress."
 She continued, "Forecasts of a race-free (to some) utopian future and pronouncements of the dystopian digital divide are the predominant discourses of blackness and technology in the public sphere.
 What matters is less a choice between these two narratives... and more what they have in common: namely the assumption that race is a liability in the twenty-first century... either negligible or evidence of negligence."

-Nelson is co-editor, with Thuy Linh N. Tu, of Technicolor: Race, Technology and Everyday Life, one of the first scholarly works to examine the racial politics of contemporary technoculture.
+In February 2005, Nelson was named one of "13 Notable Blacks In Technology" by Black Voices.